 The seed phrase is a secret phrase given to crypto users when they first create their non-custodial wallet.
 It typically consists of 12 to 24 randomly generated words and functions as the wallet’s master key, giving you unlimited access to your wallet.

-Therefore, you can use the seed phrase to regain access to your crypto in case of an incident that locks you out of your wallet.
+You can use the seed phrase to regain access to your crypto if an incident locks you out of your wallet.
 For example, your computer may get smashed, you may forget your password, or you might lose your hardware wallet.
 In any such event, the wallet’s seed phrase is all you need to regain access to your crypto.

 How the crypto recovery phrase works

 First, let’s talk about how crypto wallets work.
-Your crypto wallet consists of two crucial parts – the public keys and private keys.
+Your crypto wallet consists of two crucial parts: public and private keys.

 A private key consists of a long string of alphanumeric characters generated when you create your wallet.
-It acts as proof of ownership of funds ‘in the wallet.’
-This gives the owner complete control over the wallet.
-They also function as the wallet’s digital signature.
-As a result, they are used to sign off on crypto transactions.
+It serves as proof of ownership of funds in the wallet, granting the owner complete control.
+They also function as the wallet’s digital signature and are used to sign off on crypto transactions.

-On the other hand, a public key is your wallet’s unique address on the blockchain.
-This address consists of a string of alphanumeric characters that people use to send you crypto.
-It is generated from the private key.
+On the flip side, a public key is your wallet’s unique address on the blockchain.
+The public address is a string of alphanumeric characters people use to send you crypto and is generated from the private key.

-With that in mind, it’s important to note that your wallet doesn’t store crypto inside it.
-All cryptocurrency coins and tokens exist as bits of data on the blockchain.
+It’s important to note that your wallet doesn’t store crypto.
+All cryptocurrencies exist as data on the blockchain.
 Each bit is, in turn, associated with a particular wallet address.
-So to display the amount of crypto you own, the wallet finds all the bits associated with your address and adds them up.
+To display the amount of crypto you own, the wallet finds all the bits associated with your address and sums them up.

 How does this tie to the recovery phrase?